adopted-ember-addons/ember-file-upload/README.md

 The function signature of `upload` is `upload(url, [settings])`, or `upload(settings)`.

-For more in-depth documentation on the configuration options, see the [Plupload documentation](http://plupload.com/docs/Options).

 ## Recipes

 The cleanest approach to configure uploaders is to create a component that encapsulates the configuration on the uploader component.
 Using the uploader as a container, you can provide a clean API for an uploader.